pjorritsma/magisk-furtif/README.md

 ## Description

-Runs apk tools on boot as root with magisk
+Runs apk-tools on boot with magisk
 For more information on frida, see https://www.frida.re/docs/android/.

 ## Instructions